 It’s really — REALLY — hard to get me to commit to something that is outside of my routine these days.
 And I feel damn good about it.

-One of the greatest pieces of advice I ever received came from my now business manager and backup CEO John Robinson.
+One of the greatest pieces of advice I ever received came from my now Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
+More and backup CEO John Robinson.
 I had a contract sitting on my desk — a three inch stack of papers — waiting to be signed that would allow me to write my first book.
 I was going to sign it, but then he said…

 Ask yourself: Does the thought of doing this energize you?